 The Day-Light Classic Plus is unwieldy and (some would argue) unattractive.
 If you don’t like the way it looks, you may prefer the more quiet design of the runner-up.

 One perk of this upright design is that it’s meant to project light a bit further than adjustable units.
-The HappyLight reportedly extends its 10,000-lux light 14 inches away from its surface, a full two inches further than our top pick.
+The HappyLight reportedly extends its 10,000-lux light 14 inches away from its surface, a full 2 inches farther than our top pick.
 That’s not quite enough distance to compensate if you want to place a book or newspaper between you and the HappyLight, but it can be a pleasant amount of extra reach if you value a little extra personal space.
 Once set up, the HappyLight measures 20 inches tall, 13½ inches long, and 3½ inches wide.
 It doesn’t take up much more space than this when it’s leaning against its stand either.

 Setting up and turning on the HappyLight couldn’t be simpler.
 It takes less than three minutes out of the box to have it turned on and positioned in your favorite spot.
 The HappyLight is also, after 20 minutes of operation, a bit cooler to the touch than our top pick.
 This difference in temperature wasn’t extreme enough to make it a real issue.
 It would probably be our top pick if it were easier to read in front of while keeping you positioned within its therapeutic range.
 It also comes with only a one-year warranty, compared to the five-year warranty of our top pick.

 The Lightphoria, the current bestselling light box on Amazon, is too small to provide enough of an illuminated surface.

 The Day-Light Sky by Carex is nearly identical to our runner-up.
 Both have a long neck and swivel head for custom positioning.
 However, this lamp has historically been more expensive than our top pick and hasn’t received the same expert recommendation.